cog-isa/htm-rl/README.md

 - [x] make FAQ on TM params
 - [x] config based tests
   - [x] test config + builder classes
+  - [ ] improve config based building:
+    - one config file for one test run (=all agents one test)
+    - or even one config file for the whole experiment (=all agents all tests)
 - [ ] fine grained trace verbosity levels
 - [ ] setup release-based dev cycle
   - add tagging to git commits